 Every year, eight regional theater competitions nationwide determine which university and college theater students will participate in the prestigious national American College Theater Festival.
 Competition is always rigorous.

-Jay Amuka (C’12) was one of four nominees from the College chosen to compete at this year’s festival.
-Each was selected based on his or her performance in last spring’s musical production of A Tale of Two Cities and/or this fall’s Pericles.
-Hunter Hoffman (C'12) competed with partner Jordan Zwick; Kendra Scott (C'11) with partner Kyle Whitney; Ben Frederick with partner Dana Gaubatz (C’12); and Jay Amuka with his partner, Lila Morse.
+Jay Amuka (C’12) was one of four nominees from the College chosen to compete at the 2012 festival.
+Each participant was selected based on his or her performance in the musical production of A Tale of Two Cities and/or the play Pericles.
+Hunter Hoffman (C'12) competed with partner Jordan Zwick; Kendra Scott (C'11) with partner Kyle Whitney; Ben Frederick with partner Dana Gaubatz (C’12); and Jay Amuka with his partner, Lila Morse (C'13).

 All four nominees and their respective partners performed scenes in the first round, competing against 300 college actors from Illinois, Indiana, Michigan, and Wisconsin.
 Jay and Lila made it to the second round of 32 competitors, during which they performed two scenes—one from Neil LaBute’s Some Girls and the death scene from Shakespeare’s Othello.
 From there, the duo moved on to the final round of just 16 nominees, making Amuka Principia’s first finalist in the ACTF regional competition!
 In the finals, they repeated the scenes and Jay performed an additional monologue from Charge by Eric Kaiser, presenting a full six minutes of dramatic material.